 Causes of human-macaque conflict

-Human-macaque conflict is often interconnected with other issues .
+Human-macaque conflict is interconnected with many other issues .
 For example, the perception of a species as overabundant may mean that they are captured more often as pets.
 Such individuals may later be released by their owners or confiscated by the authorities and released.
 Having become habituated to humans means that these monkeys might be bolder, more aggressive or otherwise more visible to the people in the area, thus perpetuating the idea that there are too many macaques.